nguyendinhtuonguyen/CSS_Selector-InspectorJS/README.md

 - Return full css selector path to a custom callback defined by user

 **Notes**
-> * Sometimes whe using css selector returned, web browser cannot identify.
+> * Sometimes when using css selector returned, web browser cannot identify.
 Please check your page at [here](https://validator.w3.org/)

 ##Installation
 Load the script file: inspector.js to your application: